Posted on February 5, 2013 in General DUI Topics

 In these types of unconventional situations, whether the driver ends up with a conviction for DUI depends on a list of factors outlined by the Supreme Court of Arizona in 2009 in the Zargoza case.
 The Court created an instruction for the jury that:

 “In determining whether the defendant was in actual physical control of the vehicle, you should consider the totality of the circumstances shown by the evidence and whether the defendant’s current or imminent control of the vehicle presented a real danger to [himself] [herself] or others at the time alleged.
-Factors to be considered might include, but are not limited to:
+Factors to be considered regarding actual physical control of a vehicle might include, but are not limited to: